lhbikos/ReC_Psychometrics/docs/04-Validity.md

   Null hypothesis retained (Interval includes 0)
 ```

-Fisher's z-test (*z* = -1.006, *p* = 0.315) indicates that the correlation of overall instructor with the valued subscale (*r* = 0.4) is is not statistically significantly different than its correlation with the socially responsive pedagogy subscale (*r* = 0.67).
+Fisher's z-test (*z* = -1.006, *p* = 0.315) indicates that the correlation of overall instructor with the valued subscale (*r* = 0.4) is not statistically significantly different than its correlation with the socially responsive pedagogy subscale (*r* = 0.67).

 ### With at least three variables, evaluate the degree to which the instrument demonstrates incremental validity (this should involve two regression equations and their statistical comparison)

 Playing around with these variables, let's presume our outcome of interested is the student's *valuation of the class* (i.e., the "Valued by the Student variable") and we usually predict it through traditional pedagogy.
 What does SRPed contribute over-and-above?

-*Please understand, that we would normally have a more robust dataset with other indicators -- maybe predicting students grades?*
+*Please understand, that we would normally have a more robust dataset with other indicators -- maybe predicting students' grades?*

 *Also, we are completely ignoring the multi-level nature of this data.
 The published manuscript takes a multi-level approach to analyzing the data and my lessons on multi-level modeling address this as well.*